 Simplicity attracts people.
 In the world of e-commerce, websites with simple designs have higher conversion rates.
-There should be a complete focus on visitors who should be drawn to a CTA button or products on sale.
+There should be a complete focus on visitors who should be drawn to a CTA button or sell products.

 Websites with CTAs take visitors less time to locate relevant information.
-You should be transparent regarding a quicker timeframe regarding the possible actions or outcomes that you want consumers to take during website visits focused on making a purchase.
+It would be best if you were transparent regarding a quicker timeframe regarding the possible actions or outcomes you want consumers to take during website visits focused on making a purchase.